26 December 2016

 Dir.
 Frank Pavich

-A documentary in which Chilean filmmaker Alejandro Jodorowsky talks about his ambitious film version of Frank Herbert's epic Dune novel (1965).
+A documentary in which Chilean filmmaker Alejandro Jodorowsky talks about his ambitious film version of Frank Herbert's epic Dune novel (1965), a project that he spent two-and-a-half years of his life planning, in the most creative way possible.

-You've not seen the finished film because, unfortunately, it never went into production.
-If it had, it could've been glorious or, at the very least, spectacularly disastrous, perhaps more so even than David Lynch's version that did get made.
+A lengthy pre-production began in the mid-1970s, but, unfortunately, no footage was shot and the movie was never made.
+If it had been, it could've been glorious, or, at the very least, spectacularly disastrous, perhaps even more than David Lynch's version - that did get made, almost a decade later.

-Jodorowsky had gathered together a sparkling reservoir of immensely creative people to help him realise his vision, including fantasy artists Chris Foss, HR Giger, and Jean 'Moebius' Giraud.
-(Giger got the Harkonnen - how perfect is that?!)
+Jodorowsky had gathered together a sparkling reservoir of immensely creative people to help him realise his vision, including fantasy artists Chris Foss, Jean 'Moebius' Giraud, and HR Giger, the latter of whom was tasked with painting a Harkonnen stronghold - how perfect is that?!

 18 July 2016